 Honeypot

-A honeypot is a decoy system or service designed to attract attackers, detect unauthorized activity, and study malicious behavior without risking actual assets.
+A honeypot is a decoy system, service, or resource that is intentionally designed to attract attackers so defenders can detect, observe, and study malicious activity.

 Examples